usaid-cs/yesterday-i-learned/random.md

 - [The last entry of copy and pasted lines tend to be wrong](https://software.intel.com/en-us/blogs/2015/04/22/the-last-line-effect).
 - Astronauts must have good airflow around them when they sleep, otherwise, they could wake up oxygen-deprived and gasping for air because a bubble of their own exhaled carbon dioxide had formed around their heads.
 - [Deflashing](http://en.wikipedia.org/wiki/Cryogenic_deflashing) can refer to the removal of _flash_, excess material from plastic moulding.
+- [Draft](https://www.youtube.com/watch?v=IiGTkl4fSx4) is a feature of many injection-moulded plastics, where the sides of the piece are angled (like sand castle buckets) that allow the piece to slip out of the tool.
 - "Sitrep" stands for "situation report".
 - "Bespoke" means "custom made".
 - "Inner-platform effect" refers to software becoming so flexible that its structure becomes its parent programming language/platform.